Nanny Larsén-Todsen

+Biography

 Active at the Royal Swedish Opera 1906–25, at La Scala 1923–24, the Metropolitan Opera 1925–27, and Bayreuth in 1927–31, she also made guest appearances at most of the major European opera houses.
 Her last appearance was at the Paris Opera in 1937, as Isolde.

 She received Litteris et Artibus in 1920, was elected into the Royal Swedish Academy of Music in 1924, and made Hovsångerska in 1925.

 Living in Stockholm following her retirement from the stage, Larsén-Todsen taught singing.